dickinson-comp378-fa2025/comp378-web/hw/classic-paper.md

 1. _[This applies only if you are unable to attend the discussion.]_
-   If you are absent from the discussion session (regardless of whether your absence is excused in advance or not), you must still post discussion questions as described above, **and** you must write a blog post about the reading.
-In your blog post, discuss and respond to one or more of the questions posted by other students.
-Your post should be made publicly available online somewhere (e.g. tumblr.com).
-The post must be at least 800 words in length.
-Submit a link to your blog post to the Moodle forum.
-The link must be submitted within three days of our discussion session.
+   If you are absent from the discussion session (regardless of whether your absence is excused in advance or not), you can make up for the absence and receive a nonzero grade by meeting the following conditions:
+  - You must still post discussion question(s) by the required deadline.
+  - Within 48 hours of the discussion session, you must respond convincingly to one or more of the posted discussion questions on Moodle.
+  - Within 7 days of the discussion session, you must meet with the instructor, during scheduled office hours or by appointment, to discuss the content of the missed discussion.
+Your grade will be determined mostly by demonstrating knowledge and insight during this meeting.

 To obtain an excellent grade on these assignments, you must excel on the following aspects.